Chuntian-Xu/Service_Oriented_Ipv4_protocol/README.md

 wechat: xctfdc
 # Notice
 This is the simulation code of the Thesis for my Academic Degree of Master of Engineering
-If you want to use this code for further development, please contact me, thank you.
+If you want to use this code for further development, please contact me and let me know, thank you.